North Chatham Historic District: North Chatham Depot

-The North Chatham Depot, or North Chatham Trolley Station, at 580 County Route 32, was built around 1900. it was renovated in 2013 and became home of the North Chatham Historical Society.
+The North Chatham Depot, or North Chatham Trolley Station, at 580 County Road 32, was built around 1900 along the route of the Albany & Hudson Electric Railway.
+It was renovated in 2013 and became home of the North Chatham Historical Society.

-"Also representative of a distinctive non-domestic building pqjology is the former North Chatham Trolley Station, ca. 1900, which has recently been restored.
-It is the only brick building included within the historic district; both its brick walls and slate roof afforded it a greater measure of durability and fire protection then frame buildings.
+"Also representative of a distinctive non-domestic building typology is the former North Chatham Trolley Station, ca. 1900, which has recently been restored.
+It is the only brick building included within the historic district; both its brick walls and slate roof afforded it a greater measure of durability and fire protection than frame buildings.
 It is of a characteristic form for a small rural trolley or train station at the turn of the twentieth century, by which time this building type had assumed distinctive traits, as expressed in its low-slung linear form—in this instance combining gabled and hipped roof masses—with prominent bracketed overhang to shield passengers from the elements."

 Peck House

-The Peck House's property is on the southwest corner of County Route 32 and NYS 203.
+The Peck House's property is on the southwest corner of County Road 32 and State Route 203.